MiSchroe/ioBroker.klf200/README.md

 #### Scenes

 -   scenesFound - Number of scenes found in the interface
+-   refreshScenes - Set to true to read the list of scenes without restarting the adapter.
 -   0..n - Channel for each scene
     -   productsCount - Number of products that are controlled through this scene
     -   run - Set this state to true to run the scene.
 If a scene is running this state is set to true.